keptn/lifecycle-toolkit/docs/content/docs/tasks/restart-application-deployment/_index.md

 podtato-head-0.1.1-1   podtato-head   0.1.1     AppPreDeployTasks   Failed                Deprecated                      Deprecated              Deprecated             Deprecated
 ```

-Now, to fix the deployment of this application is to first fix the task that has failed earlier.
-To do so, edit the
+Now, to fix the deployment of this application, we first need to fix the task that has failed earlier.
-`pre-deployment-check` `KeptnTaskDefinition` to the following (`kubectl -n restartable-apps edit keptntaskdefinitions.lifecycle.keptn.sh pre-deployment-check`):
+To do so, edit the `pre-deployment-check` `KeptnTaskDefinition` to the following (`kubectl -n restartable-apps edit keptntaskdefinitions.lifecycle.keptn.sh pre-deployment-check`):

 ```yaml
 apiVersion: lifecycle.keptn.sh/v1alpha2